ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

       tset[newCh2.toString()] = newCh2
     }

-    // Rule 2 -> flip (not in original implementation)
-    if ch.len() >= 2 {
+    // Rule 2 -> flip (in paper, but not in original implementation) if ch.len() >= 2 {
       newChs := flip(ch)
       for _, newCh := range newChs {